-Coming to the Pui Chingri Ghonto, it is a humble Bengali style mishmash prepared with Malabar Spinach, Potato, Pumpkin, Onion, Ginger, Garlic, Tomato and last but not least medium sized Prawns.
+Coming to the Pui Chingri Ghonto, is a humble Bengali-style mishmash prepared with Malabar Spinach, Potato, Pumpkin, Onion, Ginger, Garlic, Tomato, and last but not least medium-sized Prawns.
 You may wonder why the name Pui Chingri Ghonto where there is no mention of Potato and Pumpkin.
 And also, why Ghonto but not Chorchori.

 Pui Chingri Ghonto or Chingri diye Pui Shager Chorchori!
 Ghonto vs. Chorchori!

-Both Ghonto and Chorchori are the different form of dishes from Bengali Cuisine.
-While Ghonto is a kind of Mishmash; Chorchori signified by the chunks of vegetables.
-Cut of the vegetable is very important in Bengali Cusine.
+Both Ghonto and Chorchori are different forms of dishes from Bengali Cuisine.
+While Ghonto is a kind of Mishmash; Chorchori is signified by the chunks of vegetables. size and shape (after cutting, and chopping) of the vegetable are very important in Bengali cuisine.
 A Dalna cut is different than Shukto and the Shukto cut is different than Ghonto or Chorchori.

 The famous Bengali cookbook Niramish o Amish Ranna book by Prajnasundari Devi is having a great note on the difference between the vegetable cuts for Bengali Side dishes and the difference between different Bengali side types.